dromara/newcar/README.md

 ### The callback function per frame

-The callback function will be called in each frame, and it allow user getting the current time through a parameter.
+The callback function will be called in each frame, and it allow user getting the current frame through a parameter.

 There are also two ways to set the callback function.